Principles for locally led adaptation

 “So I'm delighted to emphasise IIED's deep commitment to this process, to learning what we learn from doing it, and to sharing that with others.”

-Putting locally led adaptation first
+The principles for locally led adaptation

-The principles provide touchstones to a range of actors who can commit to changing their current practices towards those that that enable more sustainable and effective adaptation at the local level.
+The principles provide touchstones to a range of actors who can commit to changing their current practices towards those that enable more sustainable and effective adaptation at the local level.
 They aim to give vulnerable and excluded communities greater agency over prioritising and designing adaptation solutions, shifting them from being beneficiaries to empowered agents of change.

 The eight principles are:

-1 Devolving decision making to the lowest appropriate level
+1. Devolving decision making to the lowest appropriate level

 Giving local institutions and communities more direct access to finance and decision-making power over how adaptation actions are defined, prioritised, designed and implemented; how progress is monitored; and how success is evaluated.

-2 Addressing structural inequalities faced by women, youth, children, disabled and displaced people, Indigenous Peoples and marginalised ethnic groups
+2. Addressing structural inequalities faced by women, youth, children, disabled and displaced people, Indigenous Peoples and marginalised ethnic groups

 Integrating gender-based, economic and political inequalities that are root causes of vulnerability into the core of adaptation action and encouraging vulnerable and marginalised individuals to meaningfully participate in and lead adaptation decisions.

-3 Providing patient and predictable funding that can be accessed more easily
+3. Providing patient and predictable funding that can be accessed more easily

 Supporting long-term development of local governance processes, capacity, and institutions through simpler access modalities and longer term and more predictable funding horizons, to ensure that communities can effectively implement adaptation actions.

-4 Investing in local capabilities to leave an institutional legacy
+4. Investing in local capabilities to leave an institutional legacy

 Improving the capabilities of local institutions to ensure they can understand climate risks and uncertainties, generate solutions and facilitate and manage adaptation initiatives over the long term without being dependent on project-based donor funding.

-5 Building a robust understanding of climate risk and uncertainty
+5. Building a robust understanding of climate risk and uncertainty

 Informing adaptation decisions through a combination of local, Indigenous and scientific knowledge that can enable resilience under a range of future climate scenarios.

-6 Flexible programming and learning
+6. Flexible programming and learning

 Enabling adaptive management to address the inherent uncertainty in adaptation, especially through robust monitoring and learning systems, flexible finance and flexible programming.

-7 Ensuring transparency and accountability
+7. Ensuring transparency and accountability

 Making processes of financing, designing and delivering programmes more transparent and accountable downward to local stakeholders.

-8 Collaborative action and investment
+8. Collaborative action and investment

 Collaboration across sectors, initiatives and levels to ensure that different initiatives and different sources of funding (humanitarian assistance, development, disaster risk reduction, green recovery funds and so on) support one another, and their activities avoid duplication, to enhance efficiencies and good practice.